The gravitational bending angle by static and spherically symmetric black holes in bumblebee gravity: Bending angle of massive particles for black hole solution in bumblebee gravity

 \subsection{Bertolami's Schwarzschild-like background}

-The Bertolami and Páramos background is expressed by equations \eqref{2.4} and \eqref{2.4.2}.
-We can study the deflection angle of massive particles by Bertolami and Páramos background through equation (\ref{3.5}), where for $\Psi$ we use equation (\ref{5.12}) and, for $F(u)$, we use equation (\ref{5.13}).
-First, we can find $\Psi_R - \Psi_S$ by an expansion of the equation \eqref{5.12} in order of $2M/b$, we get Second, we can compute $I(u)$ for the Bertolami and Páramos background,we get
+The Bertolami and Páramos background is expressed by equation (\ref{2.4}).
+We can study the deflection angle of massive particles in the Bertolami and Páramos background through equation (\ref{3.5}).
+Making the following identifications: For $\Psi$ we use equation (\ref{5.12}), and for $F(u)$ we use equation (\ref{5.13}).
+First, we can find $\Psi_R - \Psi_S$ by an expansion of equation (\ref{5.12}) until first order of $M/\mathrm{b}$, where we get Second, we can compute $I(u)$ for the Bertolami and Páramos background: